madebycm/QuoteFetcher/README.md

 Usage
 -----
-- ruby quotes.rb <number of quotes to fetch>
+- 'ruby quotes.rb <number of quotes to fetch>'

 or

 - Run as a fake daemon with: 'nohup ruby quotes.rb <number of quotes to fetch> &'